 You are ready to try mediation, now what?

 You’ve been dealing with a conflict in your life; you’ve tried everything you can think of to resolve it without success.
 You’ve decided you need the help of a mediator to bring all the parties to the dispute together to calmly and constructively discuss the problem.
-If only there were a handy guide to mediation.
 You’ve Googled “mediation” and learned that:

 How can mediation help me?